microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 When designing your data environment make a plan for:

-* data modeling
+* Data modeling
-* data connectivity
+* Data connectivity
-* data sources
+* Data sources
-* update frequencies
+* Dpdate frequencies
-* bandwidth requirements
+* Bandwidth requirements

 When you need to access data from an existing source consider if a replica should be made in Dataverse and if this needs to be bidirectional synched or if you need a one directionally static snapshop.